 2. Where are you wasting time or making errors?

 Once you’ve documented repetitive tasks, figure out which ones are flawed.
 Audit these business processes to quantify how they are depleting resources, resulting in mistakes or hurting your company in any other way.
 Identify the root of any issues you discover.

 You might actually find that automating the workflow alone won’t solve the problem.
 Perhaps you need to retrain your employees or reroute your workflow.
 However, there’s a strong chance that automation will play a big role in fixing current inefficiencies and providing major improvements.

 3. How will business process automation benefit your workforce?

 Sure, the point of process automation is to strengthen your bottom line and gain a competitive advantage.
 But at the end of the day, your employees will have to be able to work effectively with software and machines to steer your business in the right direction.
 See where your workers are currently struggling and determine how automation can help them out.
 Create use cases that demonstrate how users, applications and equipment will come together to solve problems.

 Business process automation is reshaping manufacturing and distribution as we know it, but there’s a big cost to pay if you go overboard.
 At Datix, our certified consultants can help you automate workflows appropriately.
-An Epicor Gold Partner, we have extensive experience with ERP projects for manufacturers and distributors.
+Servicing Epicor products, we have extensive experience with ERP projects for manufacturers and distributors.
 Our business process modeling experts will help you refine your operations and seamlessly implement your Epicor solution in line with your needs.

 Start achieving greater efficiency and accuracy with ERP.
 To learn more, get in touch with one of our ERP experts today!